olof-nord/bank-infrastructure/README.md

 # Prepare
 Minikube has no access to the local docker image registry.

-To build the images within minikube use the following:
+To build the images within minikube:

 `eval $(minikube docker-env)`